Lu Xun: Early career

-Late career
+Later career

-In 1929, he visited his dying mother, and reported that she was pleased at the news of Guangping's pregnancy.
-Xu Guangping gave birth to a son, Haiying, on 27 September 1929.
+In 1929, Lu Xun visited his mother, and reported that she was pleased at the news of Xu's pregnancy.
+Xu gave birth to a son named Haiying on 27 September.
 She was in labor with the baby for 27 hours.
 The child's name meant simply "Shanghai infant".
 His parents chose the name thinking that he could change it himself later, but he never did so.
-Haiying was Lu Xun's only child.
+Haiying was Lu's only child.

 After moving to Shanghai, Lu rejected all regular teaching positions (though he sometimes gave guest lectures at different campuses), and for the first time was able to make a living solely as a professional writer, with a monthly income of roughly 500 yuan.
-He was also appointed by the government as a "specially appointed writer" by the national Ministry of Higher Education, which brought him an additional 300 yuan/month.
+He was also appointed by the government as a "specially appointed writer" by the national Ministry of Higher Education, which secured him an additional 300 yuan per month.

-He began to study and identify with Marxist political theory, made contact with local Communist Party members, and became involved in literary disputes with other leftist writers in the city.
+Lu Xun began to study and identify with Marxist politics, made contact with local CCP members, and became involved in literary disputes with other leftist writers in the city.
 In 1930 Lu became one of the co-founders of the League of Left-Wing Writers, but shortly after he moved to Shanghai other leftist writers accused him of being "an evil feudal remnant", the "best spokesman of the bourgeoisie", and "a counterrevolutionary split personality".
 The League continued in various forms until 1936, when the constant disputes among its members led the CCP to dissolve it.

-In January 1931, the Kuomintang passed new, stricter censorship laws, allowing for writers producing literature deemed "endangering the public" or "disturbing public order" to be imprisoned for life or executed.
+In January 1931, the Kuomintang (KMT) passed new, stricter censorship laws, allowing for writers producing literature deemed "endangering the public" or "disturbing public order" to be imprisoned for life or executed.
 Later that month he went into hiding.
-In early February, less than a month later, the Kuomintang executed twenty-four local writers (including five who belonged to the League) whom they had arrested under this law.
+In early February, less than a month later, the KMT executed twenty-four local writers (including five who belonged to the League) whom they had arrested under this law.